 The REF panels were appointed in 2010, with additional assessors appointed during 2013 to extend the breadth and depth of the panels' expertise for the assessment phase of the exercise.

-Current REF panel membership lists are provided below and include all new appointments.
-These lists will be updated on a monthly basis as we are continuing to appoint some additional assessors.
+Current REF panel membership lists are provided below and will be updated on a monthly basis.

 Main Panel A and sub-panels 1-6